 The biggest shortcoming of the X5 is the lack of compatibility.
 The drive works only with Thunderbolt 3.
-You will not be able to use it with Thunderbolt 2 or the original Thunderbolt, both of which use a different port type.
+You will not be able to use it with Thunderbolt 2 or the original Thunderbolt, which uses a different port type.

 In short, while all Thunderbolt 3 ports can function as a USB-C (USB 3.1 Gen 2) port, all USB-C ports can only host USB devices.
 And the Samsung X5 is a prime example of this fact.
-Consequently, end-users can mistake one standard for another.
+This might lead to some confusion since end-users can mistake one standard for another.

 By the way, I tried the X5 with USB-C anyway.
 On a Mac, nothing happened.
-On a Windows computer, interestingly, it was recognized and listed on the device list, but that was it.
+Interestingly, on a Windows computer, it was recognized and listed on the device list, but that was it.

 Single Thunderbolt 3 port

-Per Thunderbolt 3’s specification, you can daisy-chain up to 7 devices together without losing performance.
-The X5 can only be at the end of a chain.
+Per Thunderbolt 3’s specification, you can daisy chain up to 7 devices together without losing performance.
+You can use the X5 only at the end of a chain.

-Pre-loaded on the Samsung X5 is the installer of Samsung Portable SSD Software (SPSS) for both Windows and Mac.
-Once installed, you can use the application to check on the drive’s status and turn on its security feature to password-protect the drive’s content.
+Pre-loaded on the Samsung X5 is the installer of Samsung Portable SSD Software (SPSS) for Windows and Mac.
+Once installed, you can use the application to check the drive’s status and turn on its security feature to password-protect its content.

 In all, this security feature worked well in my testing.
-Once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS, allowing you to unlock the drive even when you plug it into a different computer for the first time.
+Like other drives, such as the Samsung T5 or the WD My Passport SSD, once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS.
+This enables you to unlock the drive even when you plug it into a different computer for the first time.

-The Samsung X5 Portable SSD is by far the fastest portable drive I’ve used.
+The Samsung X5 Portable SSD is by far the fastest portable drive I’ve worked with.

 I tested it by copying 80GB of data from a computer that runs on the Samsung SSD 970 Pro.
 The drive had sustained speeds of more than 1600 MB/s for both writing and reading.
 These were some three times that of even the fastest SATA-based portable SSDs.

 At this speed, you can finish copying two CDs worth of data in less than one second.
-As a result, the new portable drive can efficiently work as the storage device for even the most demanding tasks, such as 4K editing or rendering real-time 3D images.
+As a result, the new portable drive can function as a storage device for even the most demanding tasks, such as 4K editing or rendering real-time 3D images.

-Thunderbolt 3 is likely the future of peripheral connections.
-For now, though, it’s only available in the latest Macs and some new Windows machines.
-That said, the Samsung Portable SSD X5 is a bit ahead of its time.
+Though super-fast, Thunderbolt 3 is only available in the latest Macs and some new Windows machines.
+That said, the Samsung Portable SSD X5 is a bit of a niche drive.
 It won’t work with most existing computers.
-As a result, chances are you can’t use it with yours.

 But for those few who can use and afford it, this is the ultimate portable drive with unmatched performance.